Research Prototype Authentication

 Server

 After proof verification succeeds, the routing layer calls verifyPepperCommitP2.
 During registration, the server computes C and stores it alongside the username and Argon2id salt.
 The pepper is read from the server environment (HSM in production).
 The client never sees this value.
+The proof body, encoded Argon2id output, and intermediate witness are discarded after the request.

 Commitment computation & storage (server-only)